+Raphael Matthew Bob-Waksberg (born August 17, 1984) is an American comedian, writer, producer, actor and voice actor best known as the creator and showrunner of the Netflix original animated series, BoJack Horseman.
 Bob-Waksberg also performs voices for various characters on the show, including a corgi and a tree frog.
-As a member of the Olde English comedy troupe he co-wrote and appeared in The Exquisite Corpse Project.
-He is also the script doctor of The Lego Movie 2 The Second Part.
-Bob-Waksberg is a graduate of Bard College.
+As a member of the Olde English comedy troupe, he co-wrote and appeared in The Exquisite Corpse Project.
+He was also the script doctor of The LEGO Movie 2: The Second Part.

 Tropes Associated with Bob-Waksberg's work

-- Grey and Gray Morality: Bob-Waksberg believes what makes something realistic, relatable, and powerful is mixing elements of the good and the bad, the funny and the sad.
+- Grey-and-Gray Morality: Bob-Waksberg believes what makes something realistic, relatable, and powerful is mixing elements of the good and the bad, the funny and the sad.

 - Signature Style: His shows uses the animation medium to tell very surreal, complex, and introspective human stories that have a lot of humor, drama, and profound themes.

 - Sliding Scale of Idealism vs. Cynicism: Both his TV shows, BoJack Horseman and Undone, lie in the middle.